sasip-climate/GRICAD-usage/netxsimdg_GRICAD.md

 * Run this script on a computing node oarsub -S ./create_conda_env_nextsimdg.sh
 ```

-You can monitor if your run is running and when it is finished with the command : `oarstat -u mygricadlogin`.
+You can then monitor if your run is running and when it is finished with the command : `oarstat -u mygricadlogin`.

 ## 2. Each time you start a new session and want to compile nextSIM-DG, activate its environment